 It is mentioned in the New Testament, “He that saith he abideth in him ought himself also so to walk, even as he walked.”
 We are also told through the parables and the miracles of Jesus things such as this, “Jesus saith unto him, Rise, take up thy BED, and WALK.”
 The connections are endless once you understand this, have obtained this knowledge, and fully believed it.
 At the moment of 100% belief and the execution thereof, it is accounted unto righteousness.
 Just think of it as Abraham being 100% willing to sacrifice his son.
 For the Bible, His very Word becomes a part of you, and you have then understood one Principal of the Gospel of Jesus Christ, that will help you in finding your path back to the Father, our Lord, our God.

 My prayer and my hope in these efforts are to help us all find the things which we seek the most, the very answers to the Truth, and our Way Home.
-“Jesus saith unto him, I AM the WAY, the Truth (see you’re living in the Matrix on the Home page and click on “Who IS The God Of This World,” after watching the video), and the Life (man shall not live by bread alone, but by every word that proceeds out of the mouth of God).
+“Jesus saith unto him, I AM the WAY, the Truth (who we are, where we come from, and why we are facing judgement), and the Life (man shall not live by bread alone, but by every word that proceeds out of the mouth of God).
 May you be blessed with spiritual understanding and may the Lord God’s Spirit shine upon you in all things.
 Stay blessed.

 – Jonathan Heller – Lift Up A Banner